Aratrik-02/SimonGame/README.md

 # SimonGame
-This is classic game quite prevalent in the english countries.
+This is classic game quite prevalent in the english countries.<br>
-Do check out the game :)
+Do check out the game :)<br>
 <a href="">Click here</a>